sangyisu/625-project/README.md

 2. Delete ID and COHORT columns.
 (81-2 = 79)

+ID and Cohort columns are removed.

 3. Do imputation using mice function with 1 iterations.
-Then, we get the "mice_data29w.csv" file.
+Then, we get the "mice_data.csv" file.
 The dataset includes 296320 observations of 79 variables.

+To solve the problem of low speed, parallel processing and data separating functions were adopted using the multi-core capabilities of the Great Lakes cluster.
+The core strategy involved the use of the 'foreach' function to simultaneously execute the imputation functions across multiple cores.
+Then the results from each processing unit were combined into a single, cohesive dataset.
+This approach improved the speed and overall effectiveness of our data imputation.

 ## Feature Selection